15 Grounds for Divorce in Tennessee

-In Tennessee grounds for divorce, couples often have a laundry list of problems and marital issues to battle over by the time divorce becomes a consideration.
+In Tennessee legal grounds for divorce, couples often have a laundry list of problems and marital issues to battle over by the time divorce becomes a consideration.
 However, the state of Tennessee only recognizes 15 specific causes as justifiable to grant a divorce.
-A valid complaint for divorce should allege, and must prove, at least one of the following statutory grounds:
+Adultery is grounds for divorce in Tennessee as well as abandonment.
+Tennessee Code Annotated (TCA Section 36-4-101) states a valid complaint for divorce should allege, and must prove, at least one of the following statutory grounds:

 - Cruel and Inhuman Treatment / Inappropriate Marital Conduct.
 A wide range of conduct is covered under this statutory ground.
 Examples include physical violence, long-term abusive or profane language, degrading treatment, failure to provide a suitable home and clothing, attentions to persons of the opposite sex, and even abandoning the marriage bed.